 It all depends on the make, model and year of the machine - anywhere from $100,000 - $250,000.

 We own over $800,000 worth of trail maintenance equipment including:

 - 2018 Trail 400 Groomer, Manufactured By Piston Bully

 - 2016 Trail Bully Groomer, Manufactured By Piston Bully

 - 2014 Trail Bully Groomer, Manufactured By Piston Bully

 - 2011 Kubota Tracked Tractor With Maintenance And Grooming Attachments

 - 1998 New Holland Tractor With A Brushing Boom Attachment

 - A 9’6” Wide Dubie Welding Drag

 Yes the trails are groomed according to a schedule which the groomer operators have.
 If you are interested in grooming, please send an email to email@example.com and someone will get in touch with you.
-We groom and maintain ~166 miles of trails and we mark snowmobile trails on five lakes within our boundaries.
+We groom and maintain ~161 miles of trails and we mark snowmobile trails on five lakes within our boundaries.